ocowchun/sqlbit/snippet.md

 ## TODO
+- [ ] transaction might be the key point for unpin page!
+- [ ] page directory
 - [ ] buffer pool implementation
 - [x] load btree from file
 - [x] write tuple to btree